barryf/stream/blog/_posts/2011-05-25-the-recruitment-threesome.md

 ### Before sending me a CV

 1. **Speak to your candidate in person** or at least on the phone.
 Are they blagging?
 Can they speak clear, fluent, confident English?
-1. **Confirm that the candidate will relocate** (if remote working isn't an option) or that their commute is manageable.
+1. **Confirm that the candidate's commute is manageable** (if remote working isn't an option) or that they will relocate.
 1. **Why should we be excited about the candidate?** Why are they right for us?
 1. **Check the desired salary/rate** and make sure the candidate is worth it!
 1. **Ensure the candidate meets all the requirements** of the job spec, not just "Ruby".